tudoradridan/tudoradridan.github.io/_posts/2016-7-5-Android-check-connectivity.md

 ---
 layout: post
-title: (Android)Check access to internet before connection to server
+title: (Android)Check internet access to before connecting to server
 ---
 Every app need to access a server.
 It's nice to check if we can connect to that server before we actually do it.
 We have two ways to do that